imranghory/treemap-squared/README.md

 // styles - optional associative array of styles
 ```

-It's common that users of treemaps will sort the data before charting it in order to make the charts more attractive (this will result in the largest items appearing in the top left and the smallest in the bottom right), however this isn't neccesary.
+It's common that users of treemaps will sort the data in descending order to make the charts more attractive (this will result in the largest items appearing in the top left and the smallest in the bottom right), however this isn't neccesary.

 The styles array allows for the treemaps appearance to be customized: